Gian Gaetano Tartaglia: Research

 The Tartaglia lab observed that the structural content in RNA molecules is correlated to the number of protein interactions.
-This reveals the existence of a regulation level that directly links RNA to proteins especially for genes that are highly active in cellular processes (Sanchez de Groot et al.)
+This reveals the existence of a regulation level that directly links RNA to proteins especially for genes that are highly active in cellular processes.

-The lab develop the CROSS method to compute the secondary structure profile of large transcripts1.
+The lab developed the CROSS method to compute the secondary structure profile of large transcripts.
 Positive scores indicate double-stranded regions, while negative values are predicted to be single-stranded.
 Predictions for murine XIST are shown (repetitive regions are marked with coloured boxes).
-The area under the ROC curve of 0.75 (inset) indicates high agreement with experimental data (correlations with individual domains are reported; (Vandelli et al.)).
+The area under the ROC curve of 0.75 (inset) indicates high agreement with experimental data, and correlations with individual domains are reported.

 Recent discoveries

-Since 2020, the most exciting area in which the group works is the development of RNA aptamers.
+Since 2020, the group has worked on developing RNA aptamers.
 The lab discovered that these molecules can be used to detect aggregates and have the potential to inhibit progressive accumulation of TDP-43.
-There is a great potential for two major applications that will push the scientific boundaries: diagnostics (i.e., identification of aggregates at the early stages) and therapeutics (i.e., intervention on aggregate development) in the context of Amyotrophic Lateral Sclerosis.
+There is potential for two major applications: diagnostics (i.e., identification of aggregates at the early stages) and therapeutics (i.e., intervention on aggregate development) in the context of Amyotrophic Lateral Sclerosis.

 Early contributions

-Tartaglia's group discovered that RNA plays a central role in protein assembly.
-They found that FMR1 mRNA and Xist non-coding RNA are able to trigger the formation of large phase-separated assemblies, while other transcripts such as HSP70 mRNA can prevent the aggregation of specific proteins acting as `solubilizers'.
+In 2019, Tartaglia's group discovered that RNA plays a central role in protein assembly.
+They found that FMR1 mRNA and Xist non-coding RNA are able to trigger the formation of large phase-separated assemblies, while other transcripts such as HSP70 mRNA can prevent the aggregation of specific proteins acting as 'solubilizers'.
 These observations strongly indicate that RNA-based molecules may be ideal candidates for the stabilisation of proteins in their native conformation by emulating the natural binding partners.
-More specifically, the Tartaglia lab found that messenger RNA is a potent solubilizer blocking the formation of toxic aggregates that are potentially toxic to our organisms.
+The Tartaglia lab found that messenger RNA is a potent solubilizer, blocking the formation of toxic aggregates that are potentially toxic to our organisms.

 Discovering the interactions of long non-coding RNAs

-In 2011, Tartaglia's group introduced a method to perform large-scale predictions of protein-RNA associations discovering the interactions of long non-coding RNA.
-The algorithm, 'fast predictions of RNA and protein interactions and domains at the Center for Genomic Regulation, Barcelona, Catalonia' (catRAPID), evaluates the interaction propensities of polypeptide and nucleotide chains using their physicochemical properties.
-The algorithm shows performances comparable to experimental tools, as reported in recent surveys.
+In 2011, Tartaglia's group introduced a method to perform large-scale predictions of protein-RNA associations, discovering the interactions of long non-coding RNA.
+The algorithm, "Fast predictions of RNA and protein interactions and domains at the Center for Genomic Regulation, Barcelona, Catalonia," or "catRAPID," evaluates the interaction propensities of polypeptide and nucleotide chains using their physicochemical properties.
+The algorithm shows performances comparable to experimental tools.